-Cash and Cash Equivalents - The Company considers all highly liquid financial instruments purchased with original maturities of three months or less to be cash and cash equivalents.
-The carrying amount of cash and cash equivalents approximates fair value.
-Our cash and cash equivalents are saved in the bank and covered by FDIC, which subjected applicable limits.
-Deposits are insured up to at least \$250,000 per depositor, per FDIC-insured bank, per ownership category.
+Cash - The Company considers all highly liquid financial instruments purchased with original maturities of three months or less to be cash.
+The carrying amount of cash approximates fair value.
+Our cash is held in the bank and covered by the Federal Deposit Insurance Corporation ("FDIC"), subject to applicable limits.
+Deposits are insured up to \$250,000 per depositor, per FDIC-insured bank, per ownership category.

 Accounts Receivable and Allowance for Doubtful Accounts - Accounts receivable are stated at historical cost less allowance for doubtful accounts.
-On a periodic basis, management evaluates its accounts receivable and determines whether to provide an allowance or if any accounts should be written off based on a past history of write-offs, collections and current credit conditions.
+On a periodic basis, management evaluates its accounts receivable and determines whether to provide an allowance for credit losses in accordance with ASC Topic 326, credit losses based on a past history of write-offs, collections, current credit conditions, current economic conditions, reasonable and supportable forecasts of future economic conditions.
+The evaluation is performed on a collective basis where similar characteristics exist, primarily based on similar services or products offerings.
+We adopted the standard effective January 1, 2023.
+The impact of the adoption was not considered material to the financial statements and primarily resulted in new/enhanced disclosures only.
 A receivable is considered past due if the Company has not received payments based on agreed-upon terms.
 The Company generally does not require any security or collateral to support its receivables.
-The collection is primarily through Amazon and collection period is usually less than 7 days.
-The Company performs on-going evaluations of its customers and maintains an allowance for bad and doubtful receivables.
-As of December 31, 2022 and 2021, the Company did not deem it necessary to have an allowance for bad debt or doubtful accounts.
+The collection is primarily through Amazon and the collection period is usually less than 7 days.
+The Company performs on-going evaluations of its customers and maintains an allowance for credit losses as the Company deems necessary or appropriate.
+As of December 31, 2023 and 2022, the Company did not deem it necessary to have an allowance for bad debt or doubtful accounts.

-Inventory and Cost of Goods Sold - The Company's inventory consists mainly finished goods.
+Inventory and Cost of Goods Sold - The Company's inventory consists mainly of finished goods.
 Inventories are stated at the lower of cost or net realizable value.
-Cost is principally determined on a first-in first-out basis.
+Cost is principally determined on a first-in-first-out basis.
 The Company's costs include the amounts it pays manufacturers for product, tariffs and duties associated with transporting product across national borders, and freight costs associated with transporting the product from its manufacturers to its warehouses, as applicable.
 The merchandise with terms of FOB shipping point from vendors was recorded as the inventory-in-transit when inventory left the shipping dock of the vendors but not yet reached the receiving dock of the Company.
 Management continually evaluates its estimates and judgments including those related to merchandise inventory.

-The "Cost of revenues" line item in the consolidated statements of operations is principally inventory sold to customers during the reporting period.
-The Company had inventory allowance balances of \$842,263 and \$184,720 as of December 31, 2022 and 2021, respectively.
+The "Cost of revenues" line item in the audited consolidated statements of operations is principally inventory sold to customers during the reporting period.

+Policy for inventory allowance: The Company writes down the cost of obsolete and slow-moving inventories to the estimated net realizable value, based on inventory obsolescence trends, historical experience, forecasted consumer demand and application of the specific identification method.
+As of December 31, 2023 and 2022, \$675,886 and \$842,263 was written down from the cost of inventories to their net realizable values, respectively.
 Full inventory allowance is recorded for the inventory SKU not sold for more than one year.